Henri Harpignies Biography | Oil Painting Reproductions

 6-28-1819 Valenciennes, FRA – 8-28-1916 Saint-Privé, FRABack to Artist IndexView Artists Paintings

-Henri Harpignies parents intended for him to pursue a business career, but his determination to become an artist was so strong that it conquered all obstacles, and he was allowed at the age of twenty-seven to enter Jean Achard's atelier in Paris.
-From this painter he acquired a groundwork of sound constructive draughtsmanship, which is so marked a feature of Henri Harpignies landscape painting.
-After two years under this exacting teacher he went to Italy, whence he returned in 1850.
+Henri Harpignies parents wanted him to business profession career, but he wanted to be an artist no matter what, and his persistence finally paid off when he was permitted at the age of twenty-seven to enter the art studio Jean Achard in Paris.
+From this painter, he acquired a groundwork of sound constructive drawing skills, which is such an important element in Henri Harpignies landscape oil paintings.
+After two years studying under this demanding instructor, he went to Italy for three years.

 During the next few years he devoted himself to painting children in a landscape setting and was able to meet with Corot where a bond of warm friendship was formed, and he also met with the other Barbizon artists, whose ideas and techniques he incorporated into his own art.
 In 1860, Henri Harpignies and Corot went together to Italy on a painting and museum tour.